Flexible Finance Options - Buy Now Pay Later (6 months Deferred Payments)Find Out More

 Anywhere where moisture can form, like in your bathroom or basement, is at risk of mould forming.
 If you become aware of a musty old smell that maybe you hadn’t previously noticed, it’s a big sign that you’ve got issues with mould.

 It can form within 2 days or less, and the mould spores it gives off can cause symptoms similar to asthma.
 You might also find yourself suffering from allergic reactions that can include sneezing and itchy eyes.
-Mould can often form in places you wouldn’t normally see, like on the back or bottom of wooden furniture, so it’s worth checking out of the way places if you suspect mould there.
+Mould can often form in places you wouldn’t normally see, like on the back or bottom of furniture or even wooden doors, so it’s worth checking out of the way places if you suspect mould there.

 The easiest way to prevent mould is to keep your house well ventilated by opening your windows when you can, and trying to keep moisture down as much as possible.

 Dust mites are another thing to be aware of as they can too cause symptoms similar to asthma and other allergies.
 Dust mites live in your bed, on the mattress and in the sheets.
 There’s no way to prevent dust mites completely, but you can protect yourself from them by using allergy covers over your mattress and pillows to form a barrier and it’s also a good idea to wash your sheets regularly, on a very high temperature.

 The colourful packaging of cleaning products and sweet like shape and colour of medicines can attract the attention of little children while they’re exploring your house.